sqshq/sampler/README.md

 ## Real-world recipes
 ### Databases
-The following are different databases connection examples.
+The following are different database connection examples.
 Interactive shell (init script) usage is recommended to establish connection only once and then reuse it during sampling.

 <details><summary>MySQL</summary>